What is spinal stenosis?

 What are the treatments for spinal stenosis?

-For advanced stenosis, your doctor may recommend surgery, which may include removal of a small section of bone to relieve pressure (laminectomy).
-Sometimes, large areas of bone are removed and metal hardware is inserted to provide strength and support for the spine (spinal fusion).
-Mater Private Network in Dublin is the only Irish hospital to offer robotic-assisted spinal fusion surgery, which improves visualisation and precision during surgery.
-This has many benefits for patients including smaller incisions, reduced blood loss, and faster recovery
+Mater Private Network in Dublin is the only Irish hospital to offer robotic-assisted spinal fusion surgery.
+Advanced robotic technology improves visualisation and precision during surgery.
+This has many benefits for patients including smaller incisions, reduced blood loss, and faster recovery.